wp-plugins/nimble-portfolio/readme.txt

      1. Fully Responsive Default Skin for Desktop, Tablet and Mobile.
      2. 3 additional Skin Styles Included (Normal, Round and Square).
      3. Default Skin can be fully customized to set Columns, Show/Hide Links.

+= 24 Jul 2014 =

+2.0.6

+* If Portfolio URL is not defined, its link wont be shown.

 = 08 Jul 2014 =